Dreamcast-Projects/makeip/README.md

 ![alt text](img/mdlogo.png "Example")

-Included in this repo is a plugin you can use to create .mr images in GIMP. **Make sure to read the MR Image Restrictions restrictions**
+Included in this repo is a plugin(file-mr.py) you can use to create .mr images in GIMP. **Make sure to read the MR Image Restrictions restrictions**

 ## Building